blossomingiris/MERN_E-commerce-website/README.md

 ### Not responsive
 ### Note:
-The project is alive </br>
-I continiue to work on it and from time to time refactor code base, improve perfomance and add new features
+The project is alive.
+I continiue to work on it and from time to time refactor code base, improve perfomance and add new features.